 - Played with in the regular comics quite a lot, especially the MAX series.
 In the "In the Beginning" arc, villain Nicky Cavella puts a gun to the Punisher's head when the Punisher is tied up and pulls the trigger.
 The Punisher dodges the shot and bites off several of Cavella's fingers.
 Later lampshaded in the "Widowmaker" arc, where several villains comment how every time the Punisher is captured, the villain doesn't just shoot him.

-- Also examplified by the Wham Line delivered by the Dangerously Genre Savvy Big Bad: "Dan, I'm not a Republic serial villain.
+- Also exemplified by the Wham Line delivered by the Big Bad: "Dan, I'm not a Republic serial villain.
 Do you seriously think I'd explain my masterstroke if there remained the slightest chance of you affecting its outcome?
 I did it thirty-five minutes ago."

 - In Little Sweetheart, Thelma will shoot you if you're ruining everything.
 Or get you shot by the cops.
 On the other hand, Robert Burger, her main victim, doesn't seem to do anything right.
 He's willing to trust that Thelma will do the right thing after she's ruined his life.
 Really now, is he that stupid?
 He likely knows that she killed Elizabeth, so why should he think she would let him live?

-- Kind of an odd example from Serenity, since you don't know if River is a bad guy or not at this point:
+- Kind of an odd example, since you don't know if River is a bad guy or not at this point:

 - Joker in The Dark Knight (though not to his actual nemesis):